yungyuc/ynote/nsd/10cpppy/cpppy.rst

 It also shows the some C API of the :ref:`iterator protocol <python:iterator>`:

 * :c:func:`python:PyObject_GetIter` obtains a Python iterator
-* :c:func:`python:PyObject_Next` obtains the next element from a Python iterator
+* :c:func:`python:PyIter_Next` obtains the next element from a Python iterator

 The following C++ example code iterates through each element of the input :py:class:`python:list` and return a shallow copy of that list: